Rhiannon Goddess and Her Astonishing Forgotten Welsh Mythology

 - Horses – due to her mysterious ability to elude those who follow her on horseback.
 It also represents her serving her penance in a sort of equine role.

-- Birds, especially songbirds – in one tale, Rhiannon makes use of magical birds whose song can lull anyone to sleep who hears it and even wake the dead.
+- Birds, especially songbirds – in one tale, Rhiannon uses magical birds whose song can lull anyone who hears it to sleep and even wake the dead.

 Goddess Rhiannon Offerings